akshayware94/scSplit/README.md

 # scSplit: Program for spliting BAM file by cell barcodes (CB)
 ## Overview

 The Bash script is created to divide the BAM file generated from single-cell RNA sequencing (scRNASeq) according to individual cell barcodes (CB).
-Additionally, the program conts the reads mapping to user-specified genomic coordinates.
+Additionally, the program counts the reads mapping to user-specified genomic coordinates.

 ## Getting Started

 #### Prerequisite
   ```
-   Please make sure that the `Conda` or `mamba` is installed and available on your system prior to run the requirements.yml.
+   Please make sure that the `Conda` or `mamba` is installed and available on your system prior to run the requirements.yml
   ```
 If the above prerequisites are satisfied, you are ready to install conda packages/dependencies and build the program.